Quinny/Qompressor/README.md

 In its current state it doesn't really compress anything (it actually makes files bigger) but its kind of a cool encoder.
 I used Huffmans algorithm for encoding, but slightly modified it to work with an n-ary tree as apposed to always using a binary tree.
 I have a few ideas for making it better and hopefully it will be able to actually compress things soon.

-Detailed explanation and thought process will be being posted on [my website](http://quinnftw.com) soon.
+For a more detailed explanation and thought process see [here](http://quinnftw.com/qompressor/) .

 Usage
 =====